sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 ### Part-2: Key Findings and Contributions
 ### 2.1 Key Findings
 ### 2.2 Contributions

+## Overview

+This repository documents the findings and contributions of our team's security review of the OpenMRS system.
+Our analysis focused on both design and code aspects, aiming to enhance the security posture of the application.

+## Design Contributions

+In our examination of the design, we scrutinized Data Flow Diagrams, particularly for Sensitive Data Access and Authentication.
+The sensitive data access flow revealed 36 issues, of which 26 were mitigated, and 10 are under investigation.
+Notably, our findings emphasized the importance of implementing Multifactor Authentication (MFA) to counter potential spoofing attacks.

+## Code Changes

+Our manual code review resulted in targeted changes across specific files in the OpenMRS system.
+Notable modifications include the implementation of null checks in CachePropertiesUtil.java, enhancements to Cross-Site Request Forgery (CSRF) protection in OpenmrsFilter.java, and improvements in encryption practices in UserLogin.java.
+Additionally, DatabaseUtil.java underwent adjustments to mitigate externally controlled input risks.
+The Security.java file saw changes, favoring dynamic key generation over hard coding for improved security.

+## Overall Contribution

+Our combined efforts in design scrutiny and code-level enhancements contribute to a more robust and secure OpenMRS system.
+By addressing design flaws, emphasizing the need for specific security measures, and implementing safeguards against common weaknesses, we aim to fortify the overall security posture of the application.

+---

+*Team Bug Busters: Gopinath, Sahithi, Surya, and Vidya*

 ### Project Board & Repository Link
 - [Project Board](https://github.com/users/sanne88/projects/1)
 -  [Project Repository](https://github.com/sanne88/cyber8420projectopenmrs)